Thinking is Computation

 It is possible that progress in AI has been slower than anticipated because some of the problems are of a philosophical nature rather than being straightforward engineering problems.
 An artificially intelligent agent must draw conclusions about the external world that we regard as rational.
 Drawing conclusions is a process, so this generates an essentially procedural concept of rationality.
 Rationality should apply to the course of cognition, not to the results of cognition.
 To know how it applies, we need a theory of rationality.
 This is a theory in philosophy.

 It is not easy to provide a theory of rationality.
 Think about forming beliefs on the basis of perception.
 Perception is a process that begins with the stimulation of sensors and ends with beliefs about immediate surroundings.
 However this works in particular cases, it is clear that perception is not always veridical.
 As a consequence, it appears that the reasoning from percepts to beliefs must be defeasible.
 It must be that having a percept P at time t (where P ranges over the percepts possible given the perceptual apparatus of the agent) is a reason to believe that P at t that can be defeated by new information.
-So at the outset of the project to design an artificially intelligent agent there is three problems of understanding percepts, beliefs, and defeasible reasoning.
+So right at the outset of the project to design an artificially intelligent agent, it is necessary to understand percepts, beliefs, and defeasible reasoning.

 (These three problems are difficult enough that we will only touch on them in this course.)